conrado-garcia-studies/dubidubibank/README.md

 ```

 MainCli creates a Scanner and calls the CommandCli execute method passing the Scanner.
 CommandCli asks the person to
 choose a Command.
-Then it calls the execute method of the Cli which is mapped to the chosen Command.
-CommandCli does
+Then it calls the execute method of the Cli which is associated with the chosen Command.
+CommandCli
-this until it finishes executing a Command with terminal equal to true.
+does this until it finishes executing a Command with terminal equal to true.
 Cli is responsible for interacting with the
-person and optionally calls Daos, Services and Utils.
-The Clis extend TemplateCli, which prints a header containing the
+user and optionally calls Services.
+The Clis extend TemplateCli, which prints a header containing the name of the bank
-name of the bank and information about the session.
+and information about the session.

 ```mermaid
 sequenceDiagram